tinybirdco/ci/v2_to_v3.md

 ## Using GitHub

-In this case, the changes are easy.
 You just need to enable `tb_deploy` in all workflows, create a new `release.yml` workflow, and start using (at least) the 2.5.1 version.

 That means, starting from a simple project:

 `.github/workflows/tinybird_ci.yml`
 ```diff